 Manual PAT Testers

 Manual type PAT testers require the appliance details and test results to be manually recorded.
-This type of test instrument usually has separate tests for Class 1, Class 2, and Extension leads.
+This type of test instrument usually has separate tests for Class I, Class II, and Extension leads.
 The test sequence and pass limits are usually fixed which may mean that some manual interpretation of the test readings is required.
 For example, allowances for increased resistance of supply cords, or different leakage limits for earthed appliances.
-The manual type PAT testers we recommend are the Kewtech KT71, Seaward Primetest 100 and the Megger PAT150.
+The manual type PAT testers we recommend are the Kewtech Ezypat and the Kewtech Ezypat Plus.

 Downloadable PAT Testers

 Downloadable PAT testers have a wider range of tests and features as well as the ability to download the test data and appliance details.
 This significantly speeds up the testing process and provides traceability to show the tests have been carried out correctly.
 A greater range of test sequences as well as the ability to carry out individual tests means that less interpretation of the results is required which makes them easier and quicker to use.
-The downloadable PAT tester that we recommend is the Seaward Apollo 400.
+The downloadable PAT testers that we recommend are the Kewtech Smartpat and the Seaward Apollo 400.

 The most suitable tester